-First Cover First Cover (post-bloom) Pest/Problem Management Options Amount of Formulation per acre Effect- iveness (+) Mode of Acton Code REI PHI Comments and Precautions Aphids Leafhoppers Flea beetles Same as sprays for Prebloom Base treatments on scouting and scout regularly in areas with a history of injury.
-Black rot Bitter rot Ripe rot Angular leaf spot Powdery mildew myclobutanil (Rally 40W) 3 to 5 oz ++++ FRAC Code [3] 24 hrs 14 days Do not apply more than 1.5 lbs of Rally 40W per acre per year.
-Interval for repeat applications should not exceed 14 days. thiophanate-methyl (Topsin M 70WSB) 0.75 to 1.5 lb +++ FRAC Code [1] 2 days 7 days Apply when foliage first develops and repeat at 14 to 21 day intervals or as needed.
-Do not apply more than 4 lb. product (2.8 lb ai)/acre/season.
-Use only in combination or in an alternating application program with a labeled non-benzimidazole fungicide. azoxystrobin (Abound 2.08SC) 10 to 15.5 fl oz +++++ FRAC Code [11] 4 hrs 14 days Do not make more than four applications of Abound per acre per year.
+r (post-bloom) Management Amount of Formulation Effect- iveness Mode of Acton Pest/Problem Options per acre Code REI PHI Comments and Precautions Aphids Leafhoppers Flea beetles Same as sprays for Prebloom Base treatments on scouting and scout regularly in areas with a history of injury.
+Black rot Bitter rot Ripe rot Angular leaf spot Powdery mildew myclobutanil (Rally 40W) 3 to 5 oz VG FRAC Code [3] 24 hrs 14 days Do not apply more than 1.5 lbs of Rally 40W per acre per year.
+Interval for repeat applications should not exceed 14 days. thiophanate-methyl (Topsin M 70WSB) Various 0.75 to 1.5 lb G FRAC Code [1] 2 days 7 days Apply when foliage first develops and repeat at 14 to 21 day intervals or as needed.
+Do not apply more than 6 lb. product (4.2 lb ai)/acre/season.
+Use only in combination or in an alternating application program with a labeled non-benzimidazole fungicide. azoxystrobin (Abound 2.08SC) Various 10 to 15.5 fl oz E FRAC Code [11] 4 hrs 14 days Do not make more than five applications of Abound per acre per year.
 Do not apply more than two sequential sprays of Abound.
-Alternate applications with other fungicides having a different mode of action. trifloxystrobin (Flint 50WG) 2 to 3 oz ++++ FRAC Code [11] 12 hrs 14 days Do not apply more than 8 oz Flint per acre per season.
-Do not make more than four applications of Flint per season.
+Alternate applications with other fungicides having a different mode of action. trifloxystrobin (Flint Extra) 3.5 to 3.8 oz E FRAC Code [11] 12 hrs 14 days Do not apply more than 23 oz of Flint Extra per acre per season.
+Do not make more than six applications of Flint per season.
 Do not apply more than two applications of Flint before switching to a non-strobilurin fungicide.
-(Continued on next page) pyraclostrobin + boscalid (Pristine WG) 8 to 12.5 oz +++++ FRAC Code [11+7] 12 hrs (5 days for vine turning, tying) 14 days Do not make more than five applications of Pristine or related fungicides (strobilurin or carboxamide) per season.
+(Continued on next page) pyraclostrobin + boscalid (Pristine WG) 8 to 12.5 oz E FRAC Code [11+7] 12 hrs (5 days for vine turning, tying) 14 days Do not make more than five applications of Pristine or related fungicides (strobilurin or carboxamide) per season.
 Do not make more than two sequential applications of Pristine before alternating with a fungicide with a different mode of action (neither strobilurin or carboxamide).